jenkinsci/chatter-notifier-plugin/README.md

 The plugin is built with Maven, same as Hudson itself, simply clone to repo and run mvn install, the generated plugin ChatterPlugin.hdi will be in the target directory.

+If you don't want to build from the source, there's a prebuilt version of the plugin available in the downloads section.

 # Install